DrylandEcology/SOILWAT2/README.md

       ...
     }
     ```
-  * Clean, compile and run SOILWAT2-standalone in debugging mode with, e.g.,
+  * Clean, compile and run optimized SOILWAT2-standalone in debugging mode
+    with, e.g.,
     ```
-    make cleaner bint_run CPPFLAGS=-DSWDEBUG
+    make bin bint_run CPPFLAGS=-DSWDEBUG
     ```
-  * Alternatively, you can use the pre-configured debugging targets
+  * Alternatively and potentially preferably, you can use the pre-configured
+    debugging targets
-    `bin_debug` and `bind`, for instance, with
+    `bin_debug` and `bin_debug_severe`, for instance, with
     ```
-    make cleaner bind bint_run
+    make bin_debug_severe bint_run
     ```
   * If **valgrind** is installed, then you can call the target `bind_valgrind`
     (see description in `makefile`) with
     ```
-    make cleaner bind_valgrind
+    make bind_valgrind
     ```

 <br>